What are Common Table Expressions(CTEs) and when to use them?

 Introduction

 Then this post is for you.
-We go over what CTEs are and compare its performance to subquery, derived table, and temp table based approaches in the context of a data warehouse.
+In this post, we go over what CTEs are and compare their performance to the subquery, derived table, and temp table.

 Setup